casey-bell/my-tourism-stuff/README.md

-# Tourism Data Projects
+# My Tourism Stuff
-This project is a starting point for exploring tourism data
+This is where I develop, test and host random stuff that I make myself interested in!
+Do bear with me as this is very obviously a mess, I'm cleaning it up in due course.

 ///